Hard-Link Migration Store

 Note

 A hard link can only be created for a file on the same volume.
-If you copy a hard-link migration store to another drive or external device, the files, and not the links, are copied, as in a non-compressed migration-store scenario.
+If a hard-link migration store is copied to another drive or external device, the files, and not the links, are copied, as in a non-compressed migration-store scenario.

 For more information about hard links, see Hard Links and Junctions

 In most aspects, a hard-link migration store is identical to an uncompressed migration store.
-It's located where specified by the ScanState.exe command-line tool and you can view the contents of the store by using Windows Explorer.
+The hard-link migration store is located as specified by the ScanState.exe command-line tool.
+The contents of the store can be viewed by using Windows Explorer.
 Once created, it can be deleted or copied to another location without changing user state.
 Restoring a hard-link migration store is similar to restoring any other migration store.
 However, as with creating the store, the same hard-link functionality is used to keep files in-place.

-As a best practice, it's recommended that you delete the hard-link migration store after you confirm that the LoadState tool has successfully migrated the files.
-Since LoadState has created new paths to the files on the new installation of a Windows operating system, deleting the hard links in the migration store will only delete one path to the files, and won't delete the actual files or the paths to them from the new operating system.
+As a best practice, delete the hard-link migration store after confirming that the files are successfully migrated via the LoadState tool.
+Since LoadState creates new paths to the files on the new installation of a Windows operating system, deleting the hard links in the migration store only deletes one path to the files.
+It doesn't delete the actual files or the paths to them from the new operating system.

 Important